News of the Pets

 Junior

 On April 25, 2011, Erika decided she'd be willing to adopt a neighborhood dog that had turned up a few weeks previously.
 She named him BABII.
-He was a smallish (46lb) puppy of from 4-6 months old apparently, and is most likely a flat-haired retriever.
+He was a smallish (46lb) puppy of from 4-6 months old apparently, and is most likely a black German Wirehaired Pointer.
 He has a spotted tongue, a little beard, and a black coat that is growing in length.
 Within a few weeks, he weighed more than 65 lb.
+Babii spent a lot of time antagonizing Junior (who would try to herd him like a sheep or goat).
+Babii would have none of it, however, and there was always a lot of doggy noise when they were together.
+Now that Junior has joined the rest of the Edelmann crew over the bridge, Babii will have to settle with the much less rambunctious Princess, and of course, his "Sissy" (Erika).